-The 2014 Ohio LinuxFest is looking for presentations on Friday and Saturday, October 24 and 25 at the Greater Columbus Convention Center.
-Please submit your talk proposals by the deadline of July 24 (hopefully sooner!) to make sure you'll be considered.
+The 2016 Ohio LinuxFest is looking for presentations on Friday and Saturday, October 7 and 8, 2016 at the Greater Columbus Convention Center.
+Please submit your talk proposals by the deadline of July 22, 2016 to make sure you'll be considered.

 Q. What sort of audience can I expect?

 A. This event attracts people interested in Free and Open Source Software running on Linux, BSD, and other platforms.
 Attendance is more skewed toward programming and system administration professionals, although casual users are a significant minority.
-You'll probably be speaking to 50-100 people, although popular talks can draw a few hundred.
+You'll probably be speaking to 30-80 people, although popular talks can draw over a hundred.

 Q. What subjects are you looking for?

 A. Most presentations have a practical benefit to the audience, showing them how to use or set up a particular tool.
 Covering best practices, such as in development or security, is also popular.
-Past subjects have included IPv6 networking, media production with Free Software, virtualization, and accessibility.
+Past subjects have included IPv6 networking, performance tuning, scaling distributed systems, general systems administration, media production with Free Software, web operations, virtualization, and accessibility.
 You can also talk about non-technical subjects like licensing or "soft skills" like delegation or working in teams, although these are best delivered by experienced speakers.
+The Career Track welcomes presentations about career management and hiring companies presenting about open positions.
 Purely academic presentations are less suitable; for example, a comparison of performance between filesystems would be of interest when talking about btrfs, ext4, and XFS, but not for research filesystems that aren't in use outside the lab.

 Q. What is the format for presentations?